 Another new business opportunity at Great Lakes ports is the development of cruise ship service and cruise tourism.
-During the summer of 2022, eight cruise ships will operate on the Great Lakes serving almost 10,000 passengers and visiting more than 13 ports.
-By 2023, we anticipate eleven cruise ships serving the Great Lakes market.
+During the summer of 2022, eight cruise ships operated on the Great Lakes serving almost 10,000 passengers and visiting more than 13 ports.
+In 2023, eleven cruise ships will serve the Great Lakes market.